-For app icons, I did some A/B testing.
+For app icons, I did some mobile A/B testing.
 I created 2-3 icons and there is a website where you can test icons.
 It’s not connected to an app, but you can upload your icons there and you can see the percentage chance of which icons the users are likely to tap on.

 That gave me some feedback on which icon people found most attractive.
 That’s one of the most important factors.